samzhab/crypto_tax_suite/README.md

 ### Workflow

-5. Gather all blockchain transactions for each wallet as csv and add chain name as prefix to file such as ```arbi_export-0xdEe1f25Cd66Db7cf4d7335A95A14324DFF91a588.csv``` in ```CSV_Files``` for Arbitrium for instance.
-To gather all transactions for TON blockchain wallets, run the script with your wallet addresses - The script will generate a CSV file for specified wallets on TON.
+5. Gather all blockchain transactions for each wallet as text dump (copy+paste) or csv and add chain name as prefix to file such as ```arbi_export-0xdEe1f25Cd66Db7cf4d7335A95A14324DFF91a588.csv``` in ```CSV_Files``` for Arbitrium for instance.
+To gather all transactions for TON blockchain wallets, run the script with your wallet addresses - A script will generate a CSV file for specified wallets on TON.

     ```sh
     ruby ton_transactions_explorer.rb